Ministry of Interior (Pakistan)

 The ministry is led by the Interior Minister, the Minister of State for Interior and the Interior Secretary.
 The Interior Secretary is a Grade 22 officer whereas the Interior Minister is a leading member of the federal cabinet.

-The ministry is located in Islamabad and is currently led by Rana Sanaullah Khan.
+On 11 February 2025, Narcotics Control ministry was merged in to Ministry of Interior as an attached department/wing of ministry. and now it is called Ministry of Interior and Narcotics Control.

 The minister is required to be a member of parliament.
 During the martial regimes of Generals Ayub Khan and Yahya Khan, from 1962 until 1971, the Interior Minister was called Home Affairs Minister.